AIM Rule 26

 QCA Code PrincipleApplication (As set out by QCA)What we do and why

-07. Evaluate Board performance based on clear and relevant objectives, seeking continuous improvement.The Board should regularly review the effectiveness of its performance as a unit, as well as that of its committees and the individual directors.
+07. Evaluate Board performance based on clear and relevant objectives, seeking continuousThe Board should regularly review the effectiveness of its performance as a unit, as well as that of its committees and individual directors.
 The Board performance review may be carried out internally or, ideally, externally facilitated from time to time.
 The review should identify development or mentoring needs of individual directors or the wider senior management team.
-It is healthy for membership of the board to be periodically refreshed.
+It is healthy for membership of the Board to be periodically refreshed.
 Succession planning is a vital task for boards.
-No member of the Board should become indispensable.All continuing Directors stand for re-election on an annual basis.
-A number of the Board members and company secretary have undergone personal development training in recent years.
-This is on going.
+No member of the Board should become indispensible.A number of board members have undergone personal development training in recent years, this is ongoing.
+The Board is continuously on the lookout for expertise in the areas that will bring value to the business.
+The performance of the Board is reviewed regularly and following the sale of the cold storage division it has embarked on a complete reset by divesting Cantwellscourt Farm and Townview Foods and purchasing Moorhead & McGavin and making a significant investment in the reduction of Agricultural methane.

 Build Trust